tripleee/YahooGroups-Archiver/README.md

 Works with both Python 2 and Python 3.

+You will need the `requests` module which is a popular third-party Python library for handing HTTP(S) requests.

 ## Usage
 **`python archive_group.py <groupName> [options] [nologs]`** where *`<groupName>`* is the name of the group you wish to archive (e.g: hypercard)